semjon00/MomentumRacing/README.md

 # Requirements

-* Unreal Engine 4 (version 23.1)
+* Windows 10 (64-bit)

 # Running

-Open the project with Unreal Engine editor.
-If the `Maps/DevMap` isn't opened by default, open it and press **Play**.
+Download the release, unpack it and start the executable.